Did you know there are several trampoline health benefits off the mat?

-Trampoline Health Benefit #1: Academics
+Trampoline Health Benefit #1: Boosts Academics

-Trampoline Benefit #2: Social
+Trampoline Benefit #2: Builds Social Confidence

-According to the Pysch Central, regular physical activity helps kids develop better self-esteem and feel more confident.
+According to Pysch Central, regular physical activity helps kids develop better self-esteem and feel more confident.
 Physical activity also helps kids develop better leadership skills and feel empathy for others.
 Although team sports further contribute to children’s social skills, even solo physical activity can develop these same skills.
-Physical activity has also been proved to decrease stress levels in kids and adults.
+Physical activity has also been proven to decrease stress levels in kids and adults.

 Studies show that jumping for 10 minutes on a trampoline is equivalent to a 30 minute run.
 According to NASA, jumping is 68% more efficient than running.